Locations:

 How is smegma treated?

 The best way to treat smegma is to regularly wash your genitals and the surrounding areas until it goes away.
+The skin in these areas is sensitive.
+It’s a good idea to use a mild soap that doesn’t have perfumes, dyes or alcohol.
+Look for products that say “fragrance-free,” “hypoallergenic” or “for sensitive skin.”

-If you have foreskin, gently pull your foreskin as far back as you can toward your body.
-Use a clean washcloth or your hands to wash the skin under your foreskin with soap and warm, clean water.
-If you’re circumcised, clean your penis with soap and water.
+If you have foreskin, gently pull it as far back as you can toward your body.
+Use a clean washcloth or your hands to wash under your foreskin with soap and clean water.

 If you have a vagina, gently pull apart your labia.
-Use a clean washcloth or your hands to wash the area with soap and warm water.
+Use a clean washcloth or your hands to wash the area with soap and water.
 Be careful not to get water or soap in your vagina.

 How do I clean my child’s uncircumcised skin?